AmadeusITGroup/spark-perf-gazer/README.md

 It can be registered as `Spark` listener via `spark.sparkContext.addSparkListener(...)`.
 It will then listen to multiple events coming from `Spark`.

-The event objects at the launch of the query/job/stage are wrapped by `RawEvent`.
+The event objects at the launch of the query/job/stage are wrapped by `Event`.
 The event objects wrapped are classes like:

 - `org.apache.spark...StageInfo`
 - `org.apache.spark...SparkListenerJobEnd`